Southern France is a heaven for archaeologists, as the region has been continuously inhabited by mankind for tens of thousands of years.

 Cathédrale Ste-Cécile

 From 1282, the construction of the Cathédrale Ste-Cécile took two centuries.
 Eight centuries later, it is still one of the largest brick buildings in the world.
-The austere, formidable exterior of the building hides sumptuous interior decorations, such as the rood screen.
+The austere and formidable exterior of the building hides sumptuous interior decorations, such as the rood screen.
 This 15th-century ornamental screen is a filigree masonry made in the Flamboyant Gothic style and decorated with polychrome sculptures.

 Musée Henri de Toulouse-Lautrec